raspberrychris/seo_art/content/blog/harry-google-rider/index.md

 ---
-title: "Harry, what do you mean you bought a Lady Gaga Google Rider"
+title: "Harry, what do you mean you bought a Lady Gaga Google Rider?"
 description: "Contact page description"
 date: "2024-01-26"
 author: "SEO Art"